ministryofjustice/security-guidance/docs/privileged-user-backups-removable-media-and-incident-management-guide.md

 Privileged users need to ensure that there are backups of system data in order to minimise the impact of incidents, such as malware infection or data loss.
 Privileged users must:

 -   Follow the IT system's data backup schedule to meet the required Recovery Point Objective.
 -   Assign all backup media, whether physical or in the Cloud, a Protective Marking, and provide appropriate protection based on that marking.
-Backup material must only be accessible to those who have a “need-to-know”, defined by the System Owner.
+Backup material must only be accessible to those who have a "need-to-know", defined by the System Owner.
 -   Ensure backups are kept off-site in a secure location.
 In a Cloud environment, this would equate to a resilient data store, such as AWS Backup or Azure Backup services.
 -   Where required, encryption types employed to prevent disclosure are outlined in the Information Risk Assessment Report \(IRAR\).
 Details of applicable encryption standards required are outlined in the [Technical Controls Guide](technical-security-controls-guide.md).